mnaveenkumar2009/GSoC-2018/I2C/README.md

 The I2C driver can be used to communicate between devices via I2C.
 The API for the ceu driver is as follows:

-- Include the driver after clonoing this repository in libraries with #include "i2c.ceu".
+- Include the driver after cloning this repository in libraries with #include "i2c.ceu".
 - emit the I2C to on to begin the Two Wire Interface.

 ```